Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Are there Kansas veteran benefits for driver’s licenses and license plates?

 Yes!
 Kansas veteran benefits extend to “veteran” designated driver’s licenses and state ID cards.
-Also, Kansas Driver and Motor Vehicle Services offer 14 different specialty license plates to veterans, disabled veterans, and qualifying family members.
+Also, Kansas Driver and Motor Vehicle Services offers 14 different specialty license plates to veterans, disabled veterans, and qualifying family members.

 Do Kansas disabled veteran benefits include recreational privileges?